Genialngash/privacy-policy/lipa-rahisi privacy-policy.md

 Mobile: (+254) 722 599 939

-Or visit our main offices located at The Trip Complex, 2nd Floor Suite 4, next to Garden City Mall
+Or visit our main offices located at The Trio Complex, 2nd Floor Suite 4, next to Garden City Mall

 **Versioning**